subutai-io/peer-os/Readme.md

     ```

 After this you will have `management/server/server-karaf/target` directory with **subutai-{version}.tar.gz** archive
-which contains custom Karaf distribution of SS Console application.
+which contains custom Karaf distribution of SS application.

 Untar it to some directory and execute `{distr}/bin/karaf`.